jarppe/cljs-helloworld/README.md

 To build type:

-	$ lein deps
-	$ lein cljsbuild auto
+	$ lein cljsbuild once

-The last line starts ClojureScript compiler that compiles ClojureScript sources to Javascript every time you change any of the sources.
+That starts ClojureScript compiler that compiles ClojureScript sources to Javascript.
+If you change the `once` to `auto` then the compiler will keep on running and execute the compilation every time you change any of the source files.
 For more information see [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild).

-Compilation is ready when you see a line like this:
+Build is ready when you see a line like this:

 	Successfully compiled "resources/public/hello.js" in 1.221249 seconds.

 Open the file `./resources/public/hello.html` in your browser.
-If you are on Mac you can just type:
+If you are on a Mac you can just type:

 	$ open ./resources/public/hello.html